emedee/huddle-landing-page/README.md

 # huddle-landing-page
-A Simple webpage created using html, css and flexbox
+A Simple webpage created using Flexbox